-The Ivory Worldwide commissioned LAPD to provide lighting design to Hewlett Packard’s stand at the 2017 Mobile World Congress in Barcelona.
+The Ivory Worldwide commissioned LAPD to provide a commercial lighting design to Hewlett Packard’s stand at the 2017 Mobile World Congress in Barcelona.

 The stand was compact and complex, with no fewer than 12 identified discrete areas within 150 square metres.
 These ranged from mobile product display vignettes to meeting rooms and hospitality space.
 The brief called for controlled lighting, with each vignette having a different character.
 The aim was to create a space where visitors felt like they were walking into “a cool and cutting edge retail interior”.